-Northland Pioneer College Nursing and Allied Health division has formal clinical agreements with Summit Healthcare Regional Medical Center, Little Colorado Medical Center, Whiteriver Hospital and Sunrise Ambulatory Surgical Center.
+Northland Pioneer College Nursing and Allied Health division has formal clinical agreements with Summit Healthcare Regional Medical Center, Little Colorado Medical Center, Flagstaff Medical Center and Sunrise Ambulatory Surgical Center.
 These facilities provide our students opportunities to acquire direct care experiences.
 Students may apply to Northern Arizona University (NAU), Grand Canyon University (GCU), Arizona State University (ASU) and other universities to utilize credits within this degree toward a Bachelor's Degree.

 The Northland Pioneer College District Governing Board approved the Surgical Technology Program for the 2019-20 academic year.
 The program is offered on the White Mountain (Show Low) campus.
 Many of the required courses for admission and general education courses are available at other NPC campuses and centers.
-The program of 68 credit hours is designed for four consecutive semesters after completing a minimum of 3 semesters of prerequisite coursework.
+The program of 68 credit hours is designed for students to complete a minimum of 3 semesters of prerequisite coursework followed by 4 consecutive semesters of core requirements.
 After completion of the first two semesters in the program, students move to the clinical setting to complete a clinical practicum.
 Students will participate in assuming the role of the surgical technologist for a minimum of 120 cases, 80 of which must be in the first scrub role.

-Students may apply to the Surgical Technology Program prior to completing prerequisites; all prerequisites must be completed prior two weeks prior to the first week of class in the Surgical Technology Program.
+Students may apply to the Surgical Technology Program prior to completing prerequisites; all prerequisites must be completed two weeks prior to the first week of class in the Surgical Technology Program.
 Some students may choose to take the remaining general education (co-requisites) courses prior to admission.
 All co-requisite courses must be completed prior to or in the sequential order listed on the curriculum outline (see page 5).
 Science courses over eight years old may be accepted with appropriate documentation or testing.
-Students must be admitted to the Surgical Technology Program to enroll in Surgical Technology courses.
+Students apply to and 'be admitted to the Surgical Technology Program to enroll in Surgical Technology courses.